 Know more about ProfitBooks and test drive it for free.

 Whole payment gateway outlook in India is changing rapidly.
 Apart from traditional payment gateways, we now have options to accept money using mobile wallets.
 Government is also pushing for digital payments by launching UPI and Bharat QR.
+Subscription payments are also now allowed by Indian banks.

 As per my experience, you should give importance to a number of payment options provides, ease of integration and most importantly support while choosing a payment gateway in India.
 I would also recommend using 2 payment gateways to make sure you never miss a payment from your customer.